contao/docs/docs/manual/migration/_index.en.md

 ### Run Migrations and Database Updates

-In case the Composer package update to Contao 5 was succesful you can now update the database.
+In case the Composer package update to Contao 5 was successful you can now update the database.
 Contao 5 does not have the Install Tool anymore.
 Instead the database migration and update must be run from the command line - or via the respective method within the Contao
 Manager itself.
 In order to start the process on the command line you can use the following command: